bluemarsh/talys/README.md

-# GiantBombDataTool
+# talys
-Creates and maintains offline copies of GiantBomb data in JSON files.
+Creates and synchronizes local copies of table data from remote sources like GiantBomb.
+Supports JSONL (JSON Lines) format with optional GZip compression for local store.